 That brings us to the subject of endless stereotypes – French wait staff.
 Part of this culture clash stems from the fact that service is a genuine vocation in the land of liberté, égalité, fraternité – and one that deserves respect.

 Of course, you can always catch their eye or raise your hand discreetly.
-Don’t bellow “garçon!” or wave credit cards imperiously to indicate you want the bill (say: l’addition, s’il vous plaît).
+Don’t bellow “garçon!” or wave credit cards imperiously to indicate you want the bill.
 Such faux pas are sure to raise hackles.
+Instead, say: “l’addition, s’il vous plaît”

 Most of all, a few French words – especially greetings and addressing the staff as Madame or Monsieur – go a long way.